-General Music Director of the Opera and Staatskapelle Halle-Saale (Germany), and now in his sixth season as Music Director of the Colorado Springs Philharmonic (USA), Josep Caballé Domenech enjoys combining his conducting career with a great symphonic and operatic repertoire.
+Now in his seventh season as Music Director of the Colorado Springs Philharmonic and recently designated Music Director of the Philharmonic Orchestra of Bogota (from 2018), and General Music Director of the Opera and Staatskapelle Halle-Saale (Germany), Josep Caballé Domenech enjoys combining his conducting career with a great symphonic and operatic repertoire.

 Caballé Domenech has worked with an impressive list of orchestras such as the Royal Philharmonic London, with whom he recorded “Respighi’s Roman Trilogy” for Onyx Classics, Tonhalle Orchester Zurich, WDR Cologne, Swedish Radio, Czech Philharmonic, Munich Radio Orchestra, RSO Wien, New Japan Philharmonic, Baltimore, Houston and Fort Worth Symphony Orchestras, among others.
 Additionally, he usually conducts summer festivals like Aspen Music Festival, Texas Music Festival in the USA, Londrina Festival in Brasil and Moritzburg Festival in Germany.